 Best Overall: Jiffy Corn Muffin Mix

-While it’s called a corn muffin mix, this classic box mix has a lot of fans who rate it #1 for cornbread.
+While it’s called a corn muffin mix, this classic box mix has a lot of fans who rate it number one for cornbread.
 It’s not too sweet, not too savory, and it’s simple to make using just milk and egg.
-Recipes abound for using this mix for corn pudding, for making it sweeter, or other adjustments that personalize the cornbread.
+Recipes abound for using this mix for corn pudding, for making it sweeter, or with other adjustments that personalize the cornbread.

 A single box makes enough cornbread to be baked in a standard 8-inch square or an 8-inch round cake pan, or even in your favorite cast iron skillet, so it’s a nice amount for a small family.
 If you’re feeding a crowd, a double recipe is just as easy.